strongloop/strong-agent-statsd/README.md

 ## Integration points

-There are a number of integration points where strong-agent metrics can be published into hosted or on-premise montitoring and reporting infrastructure.
+There are a number of integration points where strong-agent metrics can be published into hosted or on-premise monitoring and reporting infrastructure.

 1. strong-agent metrics can be collected directly using the `require('strong-agent').use()` API, the strong-agent-statsd